How to Move Files from Dropbox to Google Drive?

 - Shift + s = Create new spreadsheet

-If you want to use all shortcuts then you can have a look at the full list of shortcuts by pressing the gear icon.
+If you want to use all shortcuts, you can look at the full list of shortcuts by pressing the gear icon.
 It is present on the top left corner.
-Once clicked choose “Keyboard Shortcuts” from the drop-down menu.
+Once clicked, choose “Keyboard Shortcuts” from the drop-down menu.
 You can also have access to the list by pressing “Shift + /” or “Ctrl + /” on Windows OS and “⌘ + /”on Mac OS.

-2. Save web content like images to the Google Drive: There is a browser extension with the name “Save to Google Drive”.
-It lets you add images, documents, links, HTML5 audio, video files, etc to Google Drive with a right-click.
+2. Save web content like images to Google Drive: There is a browser extension with the name “Save to Google Drive”.
+It lets you add images, documents, links, HTML5 audio, video files, etc., to Google Drive with a right-click.

 For this download, Google’s a free browser extension.
 Then right-click on the web content that you want to save and select “Save to Google Drive” as shown.

-3. Offline viewing and editing: If you want to view and edit offline, then you must have Google chrome browser.
+3. Offline viewing and editing: If you want to view and edit offline, you must have a Google chrome browser.
 For enabling this setting, go to Google Drive on your web browser and click on the settings.
 It will be a gear icon.
-Now you have to simply click in the box next to “Offline” as shown and choose “Done”.
+You have to click in the box next to “Offline” as shown and choose “Done”.

-4. File encryption: Whenever you are uploading your files or data on Google Drive you must be aware of encryption.
+4. File encryption: Whenever you upload your files or data on Google Drive, you must be aware of encryption.
 It keeps your files or data safe.
 Actually, Google Drive provides you an opportunity to encrypt your data.
 You can do this by simply adding the “Secure File Encryption” Drive add-on.
-Once added open it and click on the “New” button.
+Once added, open it and click on the “New” button.
 Now click on the “More” and go with “Secure File encryption” from the menu.

-When it comes to migrating files from dropbox to google drive there are certain reasons and techniques behind this.
-When it comes to reasons it is obvious that Google Drive is providing more in comparison to Dropbox.
+There are certain reasons and techniques behind this when migrating files from dropbox to Google Drive.
+When it comes to reasons, it is obvious that Google Drive is providing more than Dropbox.
 Some of the most obvious reasons are presented to you here.
-When it comes to, how to copy files from dropbox to google drive or how to move files from dropbox to google drive a simple and effective technique is presented to you.
+When it comes to copying files from dropbox to google drive or how to move files from dropbox to google drive, a simple and effective technique is presented to you.

 Different Cloud Transfer